 As each hard day’s work was done.

 God protect the lonely widow,

 Help to raise each drooping head;

 Never let them cry for bread.

 We may meet the Trimdon victims

 Trimdon Grange was one of three collieries, each with an associated village that sprung up alongside the neighbouring railway to Hartlepool.
 Just to the east of Trimdon Grange village is the village of Trimdon Colliery where the mine of that name opened in 1840 and operated until 1925.

-The colliery owners included the colourful figure of the former champion pugilist, John Gully who also owned the colliery at Thornley – see below.
+The colliery owners included the colourful champion pugilist, John Gully who also owned the colliery at Thornley (of which more below).
 Of course Gully wasn’t the most famous person associated with Trimdon Colliery.

 In 1983 Myrobella House, the former pit manager’s house at Trimdon Colliery was purchased by the newly elected MP for Sedgefield, Tony Blair and his wife, Cherie.
 This modest four bedroom detached house lies at the end of a terrace of former pit houses in the village.

 Blair had childhood connections with Durham and had grown up in Durham City from the age of five where he was the son of a university lecturer and educated at Durham Chorister School near Durham Cathedral.